Iterable/iterable-android-sdk/README.md

 customers.
 Use it to send customized email, SMS, push notification, in-app message, and web push notifications to your customers.

-This SDK helps you integrate your iOS apps with Iterable.
+This SDK helps you integrate your Android apps with Iterable.
 It supports Android API versions 15+.

 ## Installation